qnx-ports/build-files/ports/ros2/README.md

 mkdir -p src
 vcs import src < ros2.repos

+# Import extra packages if desired
+vcs import src < ros2-extra.repos

 # Run required scripts
 ./scripts/colcon-ignore.sh
 ./scripts/patch.sh

-# Set LD_PRELOAD to the host libzstd.so for x86_64 SDP 7.1 builds
+# Set LD_PRELOAD to the host libzstd.so for x86_64 builds
 export LD_PRELOAD=$LD_PRELOAD:/usr/lib/x86_64-linux-gnu/libzstd.so

 # Specify a specific architecture you want to build it for.
 Otherwise, it will build for both x86_64 and aarch64